-Join Jan Kabili for an in-depth discussion in this video Publishing photos from Lightroom to Facebook, part of Sharing Photos Online with Lightroom 5.
+Join Jan Kabili for an in-depth discussion in this video Publishing photos from Lightroom to Facebook, part of Lightroom 5: Sharing Photos Online.

 Now that I've set up my Facebook publish service, let me show you how to use it to publish photos directly from Lightroom to Facebook, and to keep track of those photos.
 I'm going to select one photo that I want to upload, this photo of a dog.
 I'm going to open the metadata panel, so that you can see that I have a title for this photo here in the title field.
 If you don't have one there you can type one in.
 I'll select another photo to upload, maybe this one of a street painting in Provence.
 And then I'm going to drag both of those photos on top of the Provence collection in my Facebook publish service in the Publish Services Panel.